averagewagon/resume/README.md

 My personal resume, hosted at [jhendrickson.dev](https://jhendrickson.dev).

-The resume.md, style.css, and generator.py files are an adaptation of [mikepqr/resume.md](https://github.com/mikepqr/resume.md), tuned to meet my use cases.
+The resume.md, style.css, and generator.py files are heavily adapted from [mikepqr/resume.md](https://github.com/mikepqr/resume.md), tuned to meet my use cases.

+- **Markdown to HTML Conversion**: Easily convert Markdown content into HTML.
+- **Custom CSS Styling**: Embed custom CSS for professional styling.
+- **Formatted One-Page Resume**: Convert Markdown into a well-formatted, single-page resume.
+- **Spell Checking**: Check for spelling errors, ignoring words in a custom dictionary.
+- **PDF Generation**: Generate a PDF from HTML using Chrome or Chromium.
+- **Line Height Adjustment**: Automatically adjust line height to fit content within one page.

 ## Prerequisites